srilakshmikanthanp/clipbirdesk/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.
 However, please note that it uses the Qt framework, which is licensed under the LGPL v3 and GPL v3 licenses.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>